 identifies nonnegligible effects.
-These are the effects whose magnitudes are unknown, but you do not necessarily want to estimate them with the design.
-If you do not want certain effects to be aliased with ESTIMATE= effects, then list them in the NONNEGLIGIBLE= effects.
-The nonnegligible-effects listed must be enclosed within parentheses.
+These are the effects whose magnitudes are unknown but that you do not necessarily want to estimate with the design and that you do not want to be aliased with the effects.
+The nonnegligible-effects must be enclosed within parentheses.